pablolafontaine/vault-hackathon/README.md

-# MLH Summer 2022 Introductory Hackathon Pod 11 Team 3
+# MLH Introductory Hackathon 22.Sum.11 Team 3
 A yield calculator for the Castle Finance Vault which integrates with common crypto wallets such as phantom.
 Created using React.

 Instructions for running the project can be seen below.